 How to choose a university

-How do I pick a university?
+How to pick a university

 • Do you want to be on a campus or in a spread-out city uni?
+Will you be living at home, perhaps?

 • What sort of nightlife options do you want?

-• Is its academic reputation important to you?
+• Is its’ academic reputation important to you?

 • Do you want a year abroad or a year in industry?
+Would some work experience be better than getting yourself into a buttload of debt?

 • Would you be happy to study overseas?